lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 If your question pertains to scheduled jobs on Yonyou’s side (such as system backups or data synchronization), note that these are fully managed by Yonyou.
 Their internal processes are not visible to us, so we do not have details regarding job names or frequencies."

 ### business email
+hi xxx, seeking your approval to grant xx access to gitlab for test project. @xx, could you assist to grant xx acess to test project once xxx approves this request?
+<=
+Hi [Recipient’s Name],​

+I’ve granted [xx] access to the test project​ following [xxx]’s approval—as requested.
+Please let me know if [xx] encounters any issues logging in or needs additional permissions.

+Thank you for coordinating the approval process!

+Hi XXX,

+I’ve sent a private message to xxx with my input: Basically, yes—we do use non-essential cookies (such as the Google Analytics [GA] cookie).
+For the cookie banner implementation, we’ll need to ask the vendor to either install a plugin or customize the source code.

+@xxx, you mentioned you’d follow up with the vendor on this—please keep me posted on any updates when you have them.
+I’m happy to assist if you need support reviewing options.

 Johnny, please arrange for a 13 seater minibus on Monday, 27th may at 8pm.
 Pick up will be at 19, china street.
 Contact person I will let u know on Monday.
 It will be a one way trip from china street to 121, katong shopping centre.
 Let me know the details once u have them.
 Dear ***,